ThaisBee/Undergraduate-Research/Readme.md

-This code was done during an undergraduated research "Comparing different methods of position reconstruction considering 1D readout of GEM detectors"
+This code was done during the undergraduated research project "Comparing different methods of position reconstruction considering 1D readout of GEM detectors"

 The code which uses an analytical electron cloud is "run.py".